 The reality of copywriting is that words don’t appear on screen seconds after receiving a brief.
 Copywriters need thinking time, research time, coffee time, and then they might be able to start putting words on screen.

 With a detailed enough prompt, AI copywriting tools can quickly provide a rough draft of a piece of writing that could speed up the initial writing process.

 It happens to us more than we’d like.
 But sometimes, we just get stuck and can’t seem to get the words from our heads on to the screen.
 AI copywriting tools can be used to provide us with headline ideas or initial sentences to get us started.

 If you have messaging idea but feel it could be better, an AI tool could provide you with a list of alternatives that may help guide your copy in the right direction.

 AI copywriting can also provide variations on more repetitive types of copywriting like product descriptions.
-Likewise, they could help you come up with variations on social media messages that fit the style and tone of different platforms.
+For example, you could use an AI summarizer to generate a shorter summary of text.
+This could also be used for ad copy, meta descriptions, or post excerpts.
+Likewise, summarizers could help you come up with variations on social media messages that fit the style and tone of different platforms.

 What AI Copywriting Tools Can’t Do

 Okay, so it’s all been fairly positive up until now.
 However, AI copywriting tools do have their limitations.
 Here’s what they can’t do (at least not very well…for now):